-The Company holds derivative instruments that are designated as hedging instruments as well as certain instruments not so designated.
-The following table discloses the fair value as of February 28, 2014 and February 28, 2013 for both types of derivative instruments:
+The Company holds derivative instruments that are designated as hedging instruments.
+The following table discloses the fair value as of February 28, 2015 and February 28, 2014 for derivative instruments:

-Deriva tive Assets an d Liabilities

-Fair Value

-Account Februar ry 28, 2014 Febru ary 28, 2013

-Designated derivative instruments

-Foreign currency contracts Accrued expenses and other current liabilities \$ (784) \$ (87)

-Prepaid expenses and other current assets 77

-Interest rate swaps Other long term liabilities (179)
+Derivat tive Assets ar nd Liabilities Fair Value Account Februa ry 28, 2015 Febru ary 28, 2014 Designated derivative instruments Foreign currency contracts Accrued expenses and other current liabilities \$ \$ (784) Prepaid expenses and other current assets 3,180 Interest rate swaps Other long term liabilities (69) (179) Total derivatives \$ 3,111 \$ (963)

-Derivatives not designated

-Foreign currency contracts Accrued expenses and other current liabilities (21)

-Total derivatives \$ (963) \$ (31)

-In connection with the acquisition of Hirschmann, on March 14, 2012, the Company acquired contracts which were unable to qualify for hedge accounting during the year ended February 28, 2013.
-None of these contracts remained outstanding at February 28, 2014.
+In connection with the acquisition of Hirschmann, on March 14, 2012, the Company acquired contracts which were unable to qualify for hedge accounting.
+None of these contracts remained outstanding at February 28, 2015 and February 28, 2014.
 Four of these contracts settled during the year ended February 28, 2014 for a gain of \$32.
-As of February 28, 2013, the Company held four foreign currency contracts that were derivatives not designated in hedged transactions and settled thirty-two such contracts during the year ended February 28, 2013.
-During the twelve months ended February 28, 2013, the Company recorded gains on the change in fair value of these derivatives of \$48 in other income and expense on the Company's Consolidated Statement of Operations and Comprehensive Income (Loss) and a gain upon the settlement of these contracts of \$106.
+During the twelve months ended February 28, 2013, the Company recorded gains on the change in fair value of these derivatives of \$48 in Other Income (Expense) in the Company's Consolidated Statement of Operations and Comprehensive Income (Loss) and a gain upon the settlement of such contracts of \$106.